Kamuri-chan/KamuriBot/README.md

 Search over Wikipedia in my language (which in case is portuguese, but you can chance anytime).
 ### /download "video title"
 Searchs over Youtube to find the video the user wants, then shows a list of buttons.
 The user can choose one option with the buttons and the bot will download it.
-This function is actually incomplete, as the bot doesn't send the music to the user.
+Then it will send the music fot the user and delete the local file to save space (very useful if you have your bot hosted in something like pythonanythere).

 # Further notes
 As you can see, the bot stills in developement.
 Soon as I can see at least a low level of utility